 Source: Puerto Rico’s Statistics’ Institute

-Puerto Rico’s Cost of Living Index for 2022’s second semester reached 99.7.
-This, compared to 2021’s second semester’s Cost of Living Index, shows an 0.81% increase.
-However, when compared to this year’s previous semester, the index portrays a decrease of 0.5%.
+Puerto Rico’s Cost of Living Index for 2022’s second quarter reached 99.7.
+This, compared to 2021’s second quarter’s Cost of Living Index, shows an 0.81% increase.
+However, when compared to this year’s previous quarter, the index portrays a decrease of 0.5%.

 When segmented by categories, we can see how the increase viewed regarding the year-over-year change is greatly due to the increment that the Healthcare and Miscellaneous Goods and Services categories overwent, with a 7.77% and 1.76% increase respectively speaking.
 As for the rest of the categories, all of which saw a decrease in their respective indexes, the category for Grocery Items reached 119.9(-0.42%), Housing 76.5 (-1.03%), Transportation 98.3 (-5.46), and Utilities 160.6 (-0.43).